We also

 Now playing online, the Fifth Avenue Theater of New York presents a

-Selections from the Metropolitan Diary”.
+Metropolitan Diary”.

 Actors perform short vignettes based on the popular and often